Swivelgames/apex-adapt-dark-slim-ui/README.md

 ### Install

-This theme comes bundled with Atom and can be activated by going to the __Settings > Themes__ section and selecting "Apex Adapt Dark" from the __UI Themes__ drop-down menu.
+Install this theme using __Settings > Install__.
+Select the "Themes" toggle and search for "apex-adapt-dark-ui".
+From there, go to __Settings > Themes__ section and selecting "Apex Adapt Dark" from the __UI Themes__ drop-down menu.

+For the atom package page, visit: [https://atom.io/themes/apex-adapt-dark-ui](https://atom.io/themes/apex-adapt-dark-ui)

 ### Settings